NEU-DSG/dailp-encoding/doc/database/comments.md

 - Because polymorphism and foreign key constraints are hard, _there is no fkey constraint on `parent_id`_.
 - Deleting a `dailp_user` deletes all comments made by that user!

+## `comment_type_enum`

+This enum type describes the _kind_ of comment being made.
+It is an optional column on `comment`.
+The possible values are:

+- `Story`: the comment tells a story
+- `Suggestion`: the comment recommends we make some sort of change to our data
+- `Question`: the comment asks a question